AdobeDocs/adobe-dev-console/src/pages/support/faq.md

 ### Why do I see an Auto-generated label on some of my projects?

 Certain Adobe products may need to create projects in Developer Console inside your organization.
 These auto-generated projects are visible, but cannot be edited, by normal organization users.

-### How do I know if I should use JWT or OAuth?

-The authentication method depends on the type of app you're building.
-To learn more about authentication and authorization, read the [authentication documentation](../guides/authentication/index.md).

 ### Why can't I change the name of my App Builder app?